-On Sunday, 1 August 2021, the Academy of Management Teaching and Learning Conference (TLC@AOM) will host its 9th annual event during the 81st Annual Meeting of the Academy of Management (30 July – 3 August 2021).
-TLC@AOM is a "conference within a conference" designed to help Academy members who have a passion for teaching to improve their teaching practices in an open forum of shared experience.
-Admission to TLC programming is included with your AOM Conference registration.
+The Academy of Management Teaching and Learning Conference (TLC@AOM) will host its 10th annual event during the 82nd Annual Meeting of the Academy of Management (August 2022).
+TLC@AOM is a "conference within a conference" designed to help Academy members who have a passion for teaching to discuss and learn teaching practices in an open forum of shared experience.
+There is a TLC registration fee in addition to the Annual Meeting registration fee.

-The 2021 AOM Annual Meeting Submission Center opens early-December 2021 Please carefully review the submission guidelines before submitting.
-The submission deadline is 12 January 2021 at 5:00 PM ET for ALL proposals.
-We look forward to reviewing your innovative and engaging teaching-focused submissions.
+The 2022 AOM Annual Meeting Submission Center opens December 2, 2021.
+Please carefully review the submission guidelines before submitting.
+The submission deadline is Tuesday, 11 January 2022 at 17:00 ET (GMT-5/UTC-5) for ALL proposals.
+We look forward to reviewing your innovative, engaging, and teaching-focused submissions.

 We ask that all submitters to TLC also volunteer to become a TLC reviewer.
-Visit the Reviewer Sign-Up System to create a user account or log in and choose TLC.
+Visit the Reviewer Center to create a user account or log in and choose TLC.
 Be sure to check out the reviewer guidelines for additional information.
-The sign-up process takes less than 10 minutes and the review period is mid-January through mid-February 2021.

 Proposals should identify one or more of the following categories that apply: